• Skip to main content

 3. To learn from others

 For a pastor, part of the “stepping back” should include seeing other ministries.
 I believe that the Lord wants us to assemble with believers every Sunday.
 So during my break, I assemble with other churches.
-My friend Brian Wilkerson told me he tries to attend three to four churches per weekend on his breaks.
-Dan Grider tries to hit five services between Saturday night and Sunday night.
+One friend tells me he tries to attend three to four churches per weekend on his breaks.
 That’s a little more than I can manage, but you get the point.

 A few summers ago I visited two churches that both had engaging worship and quality teaching.
 As I sat in the congregation I wondered, “What is it about this church that’s distinctive, and how would a visitor know it?”
 That thought motivated me to develop what we called our “DNA Statement.”
 It’s a statement of New Song distinctives – core commitments that differentiate us from other churches in our area.
 These statements are helping refine us.
 I wouldn’t have thought to write them out without visiting those other churches.